 - So, if you want a closed relay, you will want to wire to 87a.

 - If you want a normally open relay, you will wire to 87.

 So, Realizing that 85 and 86 are the coil pins; these pins will be transferring the current through their coil:

 - One for ground.

 - The other to an accessory.

-So, High current electrical circuit components are expensive.
-But, Low current components are much cheaper.
-Consequently, The use of an auto relay means; you can limit the installation of high current circuitry; to those parts of the system to which it is essential.
-As a result, This helps drive costs down.
+So, high current electrical circuit components, are expensive.
+But, low current components, are much cheaper.
+Consequently, The use of automotive relays means; you can limit the installation of high current circuitry; to those parts of the system to which it is essential.
+As a result, this helps drive costs down.

 Relay Contact Terminology

 So, the table below, shows the codes used in automotive relays: